Starbekk/Interactive-Backup-Management-System/README.md

 # Interactive Backup Management System

-This project was developed as part od the *Operating Systems 1* course.
+This project was developed as part of the *Operating Systems 1* course.
 It is an interactive application for managing directory backups.
 The program allows users to create backups, monitor changes in real time, and synchronize multiple target directories concurrently.

 ---